PERU ADVENTURE GUIDE

 Three-section, adjustable-height models are best.
 You can save space and rent these from us locally, just be sure to make a note of that in our Pre-Adventure HUB.

 Sometimes it’s too hot and uncomfortable to wear a waterproof jacket, so a poncho is perfect to throw on to protect you and your day pack from water.
-If you don’t bring a poncho, bring a light weight waterproof jacket.
+It’s also a good idea to bring a light weight waterproof jacket.

 1 FOUR SEASON SLEEPING BAG